 - Stock up on healthy food and get in the habit of eating nourishing meals.

-- Sign up for an evening class just for fun, for example, improv, painting, or storytelling.
+- Pick up a new hobby just for fun, for example, painting, crafting, or even learning a new language.

-- Take a class on mindfulness meditation if stress and anxiety continue to be a problem.
+- Learn mindfulness meditation if stress and anxiety continue to be a problem.

 As you focus on caring for your inner world, you’ll quickly notice that you have more focus and confidence, and you can move into action.
-The openings in your firm schedule will give you the time you need for reflection, planning, and getting important but not urgent business needs moving forward.
+Now is the time for reflection, planning, and getting important but not urgent business needs moving forward.

 - What clients or referral sources can you reach out to?